 She felt the magical barriers before they passed through them, early enough that she stopped before going in.
 “Wait.”

 The wolf, on the other side of the barrier, yipped impatiently.

 “No way.
 I have no clue what’s on the other side.
 For all I know you actually work for tall, blond and dorky.
 You could be luring me into his evil lair.”
 Not that she actually

 believed that, but for some reason her instincts were telling her that crossing that border meant nothing would ever be the same again.
 She wasn’t certain yet if it was a good

 thing or a bad thing, since her insides were currently filled with butterflies doing a crazy, half-scared, half-excited mambo.

 The wolf lowered his dark head, golden eyes closed.
 She could almost hear the pleas for patience.

-other side is a wizard.”
+on the other side is a wizard.”
 The wolf’s head snapped up.
 “Not sure I’m so eager to meet up with another one of those any time soon.”
 The wolf slowly shook his head.
-“Well, what would you
+“Well,